avsk80/Driver_Distraction_Classification/README.md

 DL Libraries used: Keras, Tensorflow

 Working:
-Train test dataset split - 80%-20%
+Train test dataset split - 80%-20% (Dataset link: https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data)
 1) Training: A CNN model is first tuned and trained(code reference Training: https://github.com/avsk80/Driver_Distraction_Evaluation/blob/main/train.py &
 CNN Model:https://github.com/avsk80/Driver_Distraction_Evaluation/blob/main/model.py) on train dataset and the neuron weights are stored as .h5 file, which is used while predicting a new image.
 2) Testing: The accuracy(used Root Mean Squared Propagation as the optimiser) and loss(cross entropy in this case) are measured to give picture about the correctness of the model.
 In my case I achieved 93% accuracy(code reference: https://github.com/avsk80/Driver_Distraction_Evaluation/blob/main/test.py).